BenjaminFraser/GameAPI/README.md

     - A first column, which is the very top ship cell column if vertical, or the very left cell column if horizontal
 4. The game can now be started, with user 1 making a move using the make_move endpoint.
 The players name, along with target row and target column to attack must be entered in order to make a move.
 5. Players alternate turns using the make_move endpoint, until one player no longer has any ship cells remaining, at which point the game ends.
+6. The Game key is then stored as a Score entity, with details of the winner and looser of the game.
+7. Player high scores are calculated using the number of wins and the total number of matches played by each player.

 ## Files Included: